Energy to deliver+

 Offshore wind can deliver greater energy security, stability, jobs, economic growth, and a positive impact on climate and nature

-Offshore wind can provide homegrown energy at gigawatt scale, delivering independence from imported fossil fuels, a greater degree of stability, thousands of jobs across the local and national economy, benefits for biodiversity – and of course, a massive reduction in greenhouse gas emissions.
+Offshore wind provides the UK with homegrown energy at gigawatt scale, and with it, the possibility of independence from imported fossil fuels, a greater degree of stability, thousands of jobs across the local and national economy, benefits for biodiversity – and of course, a massive reduction in greenhouse gas emissions.

-This technology can be the cornerstone of a renewables-based energy system, balancing supply with solar and onshore wind.
+Today, offshore wind is the backbone of the UK’s clean energy system.
+In 2024, it generated 17 % of the power used across the nation.
 Thanks to its scale and efficiency, offshore wind can help meet the growing need for electricity.
 Demand is expected to double between 2025 and 2050, thanks to the continuing electrification of industry and everyday life.

 The task of generating energy is simply too important to rely on imported fuels.
-Offshore wind can deliver a central part of the alternative.
+Offshore wind is already a central part of the alternative.

 + Energy independence

 Homegrown renewable energy offers a reliable supply of power, independent from imported fossil fuels.
 Offshore wind is the most reliable among them, on the biggest scale, with access to greater and more constant wind speeds at sea.
 Our 12 UK offshore wind farms already deliver 7 % of Britain’s electricity.
-That’s clean, reliable, and secure power made in the UK.
+That’s enough clean, reliable, homegrown energy to power the seven largest cities in Great Britain outside London. [add footnote with calculation].
 Last year, more than 50 % of Britain’s electricity came from renewables.
 We need to increase our energy independence and security – and we can deliver it if we put offshore wind at the heart of the UK’s power system.

 + Stability